Alluxio/alluxio/docs/en/core-services/Caching.md

 - `alluxio.worker.block.evictor.PartialLRUEvictor`

 When using synchronous eviction, it is recommended to use smaller block sizes (around 64-128MB), to reduce the latency of block eviction.
-The block size has no effect for asynchronous eviction.
+The block size has no effect on asynchronous eviction.

 Alluxio also supports custom evictors for more fine-grained control over the eviction behavior.
 Evictors must implement the